mrnninster/ApiBackend/readme.md

-# DOXAEL READ ME FILE FOR BACKEND
+# READ ME FILE FOR APIBACKEND
-Read me file for the backend routes for the doxael app
+Read me file for the backend routes for the apiBackend app

 ## ROUTES
 - /test: GET